 - Street Team Youth Programs

 - About Us

 - My Account

-The Watch Night service can be traced back to gatherings also known as “Freedom’s Eve.”
-On that night, Black slaves and free blacks came together in churches and private homes all across the nation awaiting news that the Emancipation Proclamation actually had become law.
-Lincoln had used the occasion of the Union victory at Antietam to issue a preliminary Emancipation Proclamation, which freed all slaves in the rebellious states after January 1, 1863.
+The Watch Night service can be traced back to gatherings known as “Freedom’s Eve.”
+On that night, Black slaves and free blacks came together in churches and private homes all across the nation, awaiting news that the Emancipation Proclamation had become law.
+Lincoln had used the occasion of the Union victory at Antietam to issue a preliminary proclamation, which freed all slaves in the rebellious states after January 1, 1863.

 There have been instances where clergy in mainline denominations questioned the propriety of linking religious services with a secular holiday like New Year’s Eve.
 However, there is a reason for the importance of New Year’s Eve services in the Black experience in America.

 The New York Public Library, John Wiley & Sons, Inc. Pub.